Kirby's Epic Yarn: Nintendo 3DS version

 An enhanced port titled Kirby's Extra Epic Yarn was announced in a Nintendo Direct presentation on September 13, 2018, and was released in March 2019 for Nintendo 3DS.
-It was the final Nintendo game for the 3DS.
+It was the final Nintendo-published game for the 3DS.
 The game features additional abilities, the new Devilish Mode and new sub-games.
 This port also features Amiibo support, as using any Kirby-related Amiibo figure will grant players new hats and abilities.
+Additional music was provided by Good-Feel composers Akihiro Juichiya and Soshiro Hokka.

 Reception

 Pre-release

 Kirby's Epic Yarn received generally positive reception upon its reveal.
 It won numerous awards following its E3 2010 appearance, including the prestigious Game of the Show award from GameSpot and the G4 television show Reviews on the Run.
 GameSpot also nominated it for the Best Wii Game and Best Platformer and awarded it for Best Graphics, Artistic.
 The game received the award for Best Overall Game from Nintendo Life as well.
 Additionally, it won the Best Graphics award from GameTrailers, beating out notable contenders like Crysis 2, Killzone 3, and Gears of War 3.
 GameTrailers also awarded it the Best Platformer title.
 It was named Best Wii Game by 1UP.com, Nintendo World Report and Kotaku, and awarded Best Character Design by Kotaku as well.

 GameRevolution editor Nick Tan praised Kirby's Epic Yarn (amongst other games) as a great revival, commenting that (unlike the other titles) it completely refashions the character Kirby.
 He compares the graphical style to Yoshi's Story, describing it as a "ball of whimsy" and calling it a "certified winner" of E3.
 Siliconera editor Jenni agreed, stating that she was excited to play the game after seeing its trailer, commenting that the game looked great on the HDTV she played it on.
 GamesRadar editor Brett Elston described Epic Yarn as the "cutest, most charming game" for the Wii.
 He commented that it was a relief to see something interesting in the series, describing recent titles such as Kirby Air Ride, Kirby: Squeak Squad, and Kirby Super Star Ultra as being stale.

 While The Escapist editor Steve Butts was largely uninterested in Kirby's Epic Yarn in the face of bigger titles such as The Legend of Zelda: Skyward Sword, Donkey Kong Country Returns, and Metroid: Other M, he stated that after playing it, he felt that it was the strongest title amongst Nintendo's E3 lineup, citing the visual style and gameplay, but he noted that the game felt somewhat easy.